 Increasing globalisation presents amazing opportunities for businesses.
 Never has it been so easy to sell your products around the world.
 But a big obstacle that remains is red tape.
 Every trading bloc has different regulations and criteria around product information and with the UK's departure from the EU looming in 2021, good data management is going to be critical for expanding into new markets.
 PIM systems are built with this in mind.
 Some can even export data directly into required formats, such as ETIM.

 Enhances Product Information

 With eCommerce, product details, descriptions and 'digital assets' (photos/videos to you and me) are a critical part of any sale.
-Particularly with higher value items.
+Particularly with higher-value items.
 When there isn't someone to talk to about a product, customers need their questions to be answered by the website.
 PIM systems leave companies best placed to have extremely detailed product pages, across all their sales websites, because any information in the software can be sent automatically to these eCommerce sites.
-Firms then have rich online product pages with images optimised for search engines, increasingly the likelihood of a conversion.
+Firms then have rich online product pages with images optimised for search engines, increasing the likelihood of a conversion.

 Multiply Sales Channels

 I've already covered how a Product Information Management system can automatically send product data to sales channels.
-Of course, that gives companies the opportunity to scale up the number of places they sell, without it becoming too much of a drain of staff resources.
-Amazon, Shopify, SquareSpace, BigCommerce, products can be listed across an unlimited number of outlets, with no need to manually manage the product data on them all and we can confidently assume the more sales avenues a business has, the increased likelihood of growth and expansion.
+Of course, that gives companies the opportunity to scale up the number of places they sell, without it becoming too much of a drain on staff resources.
+Amazon, Shopify, SquareSpace, and BigCommerce products can be listed across an unlimited number of outlets, with no need to manually manage the product data on them all and we can confidently assume the more sales avenues a business has, the increased likelihood of growth and expansion.

 A good Product Information Management system is a secret weapon for a business.
-Empowering staff to get things done, bringing consistency and accuracy to all sales platforms, helping them expand in the increasingly competitive world.
+Empowering staff to get things done, bringing consistency and accuracy to all sales platforms, and helping them expand in the increasingly competitive world.